 Home to nationally ranked hospitals and a nationally ranked medical school.
-The medical field is one of the largest employers in the area employer more than 70,000 people in 2015.
+The medical field is one of the largest employers in the area.

 UAB is a public university known for its medical school and the UAB Health System.
-UAB Hospital is nationally ranked as one of the 20 largest and best equipped medical centers.
-UAB is the second largest employer in the state.
+UAB Hospital is nationally ranked as one of the 20 largest and best-equipped medical centers.
+UAB is the second-largest employer in the state.
 UAB Health System is ranked 4th largest in the nation.
-UAB UAB Hospital

-The park has 19-acre green space located downtown and celebrates the artistic and industrial heritage of our great city.
-A venue for concerts, outdoor recreation, local events, and family activities.
-Railroad Park is 30% water and features paths that wind throughout.
+19-acre green space located downtown that celebrates the artistic and industrial heritage of our great city.
+Railroad Park is a venue for concerts, outdoor recreation, local events, and family activities.
+The park is 30% water and features paths that wind throughout.
 The Rail Trail extends the length of the park, perfect for runners and walkers.
-Railroad Park

 The Lyric Theater and the Alabama Theater

 Moss Rock Festival- Held the first weekend of November every year and celebrates art, design, and nature.
-The festival features environmentally friendly ideas, artist and designers, outdoor activities, and food.
+The festival features artists and designers, environmentally friendly ideas, outdoor activities, and food.

-Bluff Park Art- Held annually on the first Saturday of October and celebrate local arts at the Bluff Park Community Center.
+Bluff Park Art- Held annually on the first Saturday of October and celebrates local arts at the Bluff Park Community Center.
 It features activities, vendors, food, and more.

-Vulcan Park and Museum-Look out over the city from the restored pedestal of the Vulcan Statue and tour the museum of the history of the iron industry.
+Vulcan Park and Museum- View the city from the restored pedestal of the Vulcan Statue and tour the museum of the history of the iron industry.

-Civil Rights Institute-Kelly Ingram Park and the 16th Street Baptist Church in the Civil Rights District of the city.
+Civil Rights Institute- Located by Kelly Ingram Park and the 16th Street Baptist Church in the Civil Rights District of the city.

-Birmingham Zoo- Home of 200 species from six continents.
+Birmingham Zoo- Home of over 200 species from six continents.

 McWane Center- Hands-on science museum with IMAX theater.